Meet the Founder

 Wild Life

-I've always had a bit of a wild streak.
-In my early twenties, I dated the drummer of INXS and spent 7 years travelling the world and living the typical rock-n-roll lifestyle.
-We went to parties and concerts all the time, so I was always looking for ways to improve my appearance.
+I’ve always had a bit of a wild streak.
+In my twenties, I dated the drummer of INXS and spent seven years living the classic rock-and-roll lifestyle — a whirlwind of concerts, late-night parties, and backstage moments.
+In the midst of all the excitement, I was always experimenting with new clothes and simple rituals to feel confident and grounded in my own skin.

-During that time, I followed a simple skincare routine, but everything changed when I met a radiant, young model who revealed her beauty secret passed down by generations of French women: "You must cleanse, tone, and moisturize every morning and night, no exceptions."
-I have lived by that mantra ever since.
+Back then, my skincare routine was practically nonexistent — maybe a little soap and moisturizer when I remembered.
+I definitely didn’t tone.
+But everything changed when I met a radiant woman who shared a timeless beauty ritual passed down by generations of French women: “You must cleanse, tone, and moisturize every morning and night — no exceptions.”
+I’ve lived by that mantra ever since.

 Lisa McCormick with Jon Farriss, MTV Music Awards, Los Angeles 1988 | Jon Farriss and Lisa McCormick | Lisa McCormick, Golden Temple, Kyoto 1988 | Jon Farriss, Michael Hutchence, Lisa McCormick, Paris 1987